open-austin/eviction-hearing-parser/README.md

 5) Write code.

 5) Make sure the scraper still works by running the tests in the tests folder and making sure the command line tools (parse_hearings.py, parse_settings.py, parse_filings.py) successfully populate the database and don't throw errors.
+To run the tests, just use the command `pytest`.

 6) Ideally, add your own tests (if it makes sense to do so).